Ecosystems at Risk: Reefs and Rainforests

 Geography Studies at The Earth’s Biodiversity Hot Spots

 Far North Queensland is blessed with two UNESCO World Heritage areas — The Wet Tropics (of which the Daintree Rainforest is a part) and The Great Barrier Reef–both of which contain some of the planet’s best biodiversity.
 On this excursion, you learn about traditional land management from Aboriginal guides in the lush Daintree rainforest, and about contemporary land management from a marine biologist at the Great Barrier Reef.
 You see first hand the impacts of both natural and human activity on these two ecosystems, and you meet people who are striving to protect both flora and fauna in these special areas.
-This is perhaps the best way to get your students involved in hands-on activities in two exceptional tropical biomes.
+This is perhaps the best way to get your students involved in hands-on activities with two case studies: two exceptional tropical biomes.

 - Snorkel the inner and outer Great Barrier Reef with a marine biologist